tonsky/tonsky.github.io/_posts/2014-12-18-datascript-resources.md

 summary: "Couple of new talks about DataScript"
 ---

-There’s couple of new resources avaliable about DataScript.
+There’s couple of new resources available about DataScript.

 On December 4th I gave a talk at Clojure eXchange conference about motivation behind DataScript, a little bit about internals, and then about how DataScript can be used for application development.
-Beyond traditional SPAs, there were couple of examples of new kind of archicetures that are trivial to execute given that DataScript exists.
+Beyond traditional SPAs, there were couple of examples of new kind of architectures that are trivial to execute given that DataScript exists.

 You can watch video of the talk [at SkillsMatter website](https://skillsmatter.com/skillscasts/6038-datascript-for-web-development) (free, registration required) and check out slides: